Sombrechip88244/nix-darwin-config/README.md

-# Nix Darwin + Home Manager Setup Guide
+# Nix Darwin Setup Guide

-A comprehensive guide to setting up a declarative macOS configuration using nix-darwin and Home Manager.
+A comprehensive guide to setting up a declarative macOS configuration using nix-darwin.

 ## Table of Contents